-If you are hurt in an accident through no fault of your own, it is only right that you receive compensation for your injuries and lost wages, as well as any emotional distress you suffer.
+If you suffer an injury in an accident through no fault of your own, it is only right that you receive compensation for your injuries and lost wages, as well as any emotional distress you suffer.
 What happens when you agree to a large settlement or win a significant jury award?
-Is this considered income by tax officials, or is it merely recompense for the injuries you received?
+Do tax officials consider this as an income?
+Or do they consider it merely recompense for the injuries you received?
 Is your personal injury settlement taxable?

 Most Injury Settlements and Jury Awards Aren’t Taxable